2026 - Public Safety: Renewal Program

 The Water Enterprise consists of over 389 miles of pipeline, over 74 miles of tunnels, 11 reservoirs, five pump stations, three water treatment plants, and nine groundwater wells and treatment facilities located outside of the city (the “Regional Water System”), and over 1,235 miles of pipeline, 11 reservoirs, eight storage tanks, 22 pump stations, seven hydropneumatic stations, and six groundwater wells and treatment facilities located within city limits (the “In-City Distribution System”).

-The Water Enterprise is responsible for the distribution of high-quality water to its customer in San Francisco and other Bay Area communities.
+The Water Enterprise is responsible for the distribution of high-quality water to its customers in San Francisco and other Bay Area communities.
 Hetch Hetchy watershed, located in Yosemite National Park, provides approximately 85% of San Francisco’s total water supply, with the remaining 15% produced by the Alameda and Peninsula watersheds, regional and local groundwater supplies, and recycled water.
 The drinking water provided is among the purest in the world; the system for delivering that water is almost entirely gravity fed, requiring almost no fossil fuel consumption to move water from the mountains to the tap.
-Hetchy Water operates, maintains, and improves water and power facilities, smaller dams and reservoirs, water transmission systems, power generation facilities, and power transmission assets.
+The Water Enterprise operates, maintains, and improves water and power facilities, smaller dams and reservoirs, water transmission systems, power generation facilities, and power transmission assets.

 Power Interconnection Costs